Using reservoir reserves

 SA Water owns, operates and manages reservoir reserves on behalf of all South Australians, to ensure the reliable supply of safe, clean drinking water to more than 1.7 million people.
 Please enjoy, explore and preserve our reservoir reserves so everyone has a great experience here.

-The reservoir reserves will be closed on Christmas Day and Total Fire Ban Days, check the CFS website for fire danger ratings.
+Reservoir reserves are closed on Christmas Day and Total Fire Ban Days, check the CFS website for fire danger ratings.

 You may be asked by SA Water to leave a site to enable operational activity or if you are not using the site responsibly.